 Are BMW and Mercedes worth buying as they are high maintenance cars?

 All cars require maintenance on a fairly regular basis.
-There are differences between a Toyota and a BMW when it comes to maintenance costs, and those are substantial differences.
-But, at the same time, the difference in the experience of actually using and owning the cars made by these two brands are even greater.
+There are differences between a Toyota and luxury brands like BMW when it comes to maintenance costs, and those are substantial differences.
+But, at the same time, the difference in the experience of actually using and owning the cars made by these two brands are even greater..

 BMW, Mercedes, and Audi are the three most popular German luxury carmakers, and probably the world’s most popular as well.
 These three brands by themself sold more than 6 million cars in 2019.
 And there’s a reason for that.